ibm-cloud-docs/vpc/bare_metal_network_boot.md

 ## Example of using the CentOS installer to network boot a bare metal server
 {: #generic-os-network-boot-centos-installer}

 This example is just one example of how to network boot an operating system.
-In this example, a bare metal server is created which boots to the Centos installer.
+In this example, a bare metal server is created which boots to the CentOS installer.
 You provide the script as the user data when you create the server.

 ```screen
 #!ipxe